Stef-00012/Revolt-Giveaway-Bot/README.md

 <h4>• fill in the token and mongo uri in the `config.js`</h4>

+Token: your bot's token

-token: your bot's token\nuri: your MongoDB url
+Uri: your MongoDB url

 <h4>• start the bot</h4>